IBM/event-automation/_eem_11.1/08-troubleshooting/03-no-such-algorithm-log.md

 ---
 title: "No such algorithm exception log"
-excerpt: "Unexpected exception log in the {{site.data.reuse.eem_manager}} pod, indicating an algorithm is missing."
+excerpt: "Unexpected exception log in the Event Manager pod, indicating an algorithm is missing."
 categories: troubleshooting
 slug: no-such-algorithm-log
 toc: true